Johann Lukas Legrand: Revolutionary period

-In 1792 Legrand became Landvogt of Riehen.
-In this role, on 26 December 1795 he received the French deputies who had been released from Austrian captivity in exchange for Marie Thérèse, daughter of Louis XVI of France.
+In 1792, Legrand became Landvogt of Riehen.
+In this role, on 26 December 1795, he received the French deputies who had been released from Austrian captivity in exchange for Marie Thérèse, daughter of King Louis XVI.
 He became increasingly affected by the ideas of the French Revolution; and joined the small circle of young men in Basel led by Colonel Peter Ochs who wanted to forestall a French military invasion by a peaceful constitutional amendment in the Canton of Basel, which they achieved early in 1798.

 During the Basel revolution Legrand led the progressive forces and avoided bloodshed.

 On 12 April 1798 the Helvetic Republic was proclaimed in Aarau, Legrand was chosen as first president of the Directory that governed the republic.
 Later he became disillusioned with the brutality and rapacity of the French, with whom the Helvetic Republic was allied, and the sacrifices they demanded.
 He resigned on 19 January 1799 and left politics altogether.